kazuibasou/hyper-dk-series/README.md

 The *i* th line of this file represents the number of nodes contained in the *i* th hyperedge.

 #### *hypergraph*\_hyperedges.txt
-This file contains a contiguous list of indices of the nodes comprising the hyperedges, where the ordering of the hyperedges is the same as in *hypergraph*\_nverts.txt.
+This file contains a contiguous list of indices of the nodes comprising the hyperedges, one node per line.
+The ordering of the hyperedges is the same as in *hypergraph*\_nverts.txt.
+See the following example.

-**Note that our code successfully works as long as the node index starts at 0 and increments by 1.**
+**Note that, in these two files, the node index has to start at 0 and be contiguous (i.e., 0, 1, 2, ...).**

 #### Example
 Let's consider a hypergraph, named `example-hypergraph`, that consists of a set of nodes *V* = {0, 1, 2, 3, 4} and a set of hyperedges *E* = {{0, 1}, {1, 2}, {0, 1, 2}, {0, 1, 2, 3}, {0, 1, 2, 3, 4}}.